-WS standards, e.g., WSBPEL [13] and contracts, e.g., WSLA [7].
+Agents implementing WS are the primary entities within our framework.
+Service behaviour and contracts associated with them may be specified at a high level using WS standards, e.g., WSBPEL [21] and contracts, e.g., WSLA [12].
 The TADD specification for the service is engineered from these interface representations.

 A significant feature of our framework is that we do not place any restriction on service implementation in terms of development infrastructure and execution platforms.
 Central to our framework is a non intrusive approach to monitoring.
 The mechanism works independently of service execution.

 The module responsible for linking the service to the monitoring mechanism is the "logging framework".
 Each service to be monitored is associated with a logger.
 The logger records a "snapshot" of the variables of interest that are to be monitored.
-Snapshots may be finely grained (i.e., every change in valuation is recorded), or coarse (i.e., recorded after every pre-specified or random number of changes).
+Snapshots may be finely grained, i.e., every change in valuation is recorded or coarse, i.e, recorded after every pre-specified or random number of changes.
 Snapshots may also be time bound, i.e., taken after a specific time interval.
 Each snapshot captures variable valuation as they are generated, updated by the service or received from partners.
 Every snapshot is passed to the runtime state analyser using a dedicated API provided by the logging framework.

-TADDs for services: The specification of service behaviour used by RMCS is the TADD representation described in Section 2.
-We use the XML format generated by the model checker UPPAAL for representing the TADD.
+TADDs for services: The specification of service behaviour used by RMCWS is a TADD representation as in Section 2.
+We use the XML format generated by the model checker UPPAAL [22] for representing the TADD.
 Our choice is motivated by the fact that UPPAAL provides a user friendly GUI.
 This is of great help to system engineers when modelling the TADDs.
 Secondly, the XML representation format can be modified easily in order to take into account any extensions to the TADD model.
 As illustrated in Figure 3, the TADD specification encodes all possible desired behaviours for a service.
 Typically, the full set of behaviours for a contract regulated service can be derived from:

-Fig. 3.
+Figure 3.
 Set of behaviours for a service